 Fresh Ripe Tomato: one large tomato will suffice and give a little color to the sauce, as well as enhance its flavor.

 Chicken Broth: only a little splash is needed to give more flavor to the sauce.

 Fresh Herbs: only freshly chopped parsley is required for our sauce.
 It gives this sauce the freshness it deserves.

-Optional: Tomato Paste: add in about 3 tablespoons of tomato paste to help thicken the sauce.
+Optional: Tomato Paste: add in about 1 or 2 tablespoons of tomato paste to help thicken the sauce.

 Directions to Make the Best Lobster Sauce…